 About the Longo Planetarium

 Since 1973, the Longo Planetarium has been bringing stars to Northern New Jersey.
-Here you can explore the Universe from the Earth and other planets in our Solar System to stars, galaxies and beyond.
-Our newly upgraded Digistar 7 planetarium system can display thousands of stars, the planets and the Moon onto a 33-foot diameter dome.
-All are welcome to attend public programs; school and scout groups can be scheduled in advance.
-Our fall schedule features public programs on the 2nd and 4th weekends of the month.
+Explore the Universe from Earth and other planets in our Solar System to see the stars, galaxies and beyond from a 33-foot dome with a newly system – Digistar 7 – the world’s most advance planetarium system!
+CCM invites the community to attend ticketed showings held on the 2nd and 4th Friday/Saturday of the month; school, scout and larger groups can be scheduled in advance.

 Tickets